cloud-gov/cg-site/content/intro/overview/building-process.md

 menu:
   main:
     parent: overview
-title: The Process of Building It
+title: The process of building it
 weight: 21
 ---

+# The process of building it

 ## How long it took to build